hohland-18/mips-binaries/README.md

 # mips-binaries

-Some intresting binaries for MIPS
+Some interesting binaries for MIPS